bereis01/rpsl_web/db/README.md

 ## peering_sets

-Keys are peering set names.
+Keys are peering set names as strings.
 Returns the following object.

 ```json
 {